Here’s what the barzelletta poem type is:

 It’s unclear exactly where all the different interpretations of the barzelletta come from initially, but the core premise of creating witty, entertaining lyrics has at least remained consistent across the board.

-What Are Tips for Writing Barzelletta Poems?
+Tips for Writing a Barzelletta

 Calling barzelletta an established form of poetry in English would be a stretch at best and an outright lie at worst.